JumHorn/AddBrace/README.md

 my code will make you cry which I don't want to review any more

 ### version history
+* V2.6
+more abstract using template.
+A great Refactoring code now.

 * V2.5
 fix a big problem described above